yangcheng24/yangcheng24.github.io/README.md

 - An inter-view adapter is introduced upon PointCLIP and largely improves the performance by few-shot fine-tuning.
 - PointCLIP can be utilized as a multi-knowledge ensemble module to enhance the performance of existing fully-trained 3D networks.

-After listing the main contributions of the paper, let me explain zero-shot classification, few-shot classification and multi-knowledge ensembel, which conresponding to the first, second and last of the main contributions listed above, respectively.
+After listing the main contributions of the paper, let me explain how the paper realized zero-shot classification, few-shot classification and multi-knowledge ensembel, which conresponding to the first, second and last of the main contributions listed above, respectively.

 ### Zero-shot Classification